 (4) Re-evaluation of past group member contribution rates and the projected plan for future contributions from members to properly collect past rating shortfalls, and/or a revised current and future contribution rating plan for group members for any period of time necessary to correct past and present rate inequities.

-(5) Prohibition of the addition of new members into the group; suspension of any distribution of over-collected contributions or assessments and any earnings on investments; or, the immediate collection of all assessments or any portion of such assessments until the group self insurer is deemed by the Manager to be adequately capitalized in accordance with this section;
+(5) Prohibition of the addition of new members into the group; suspension of any distribution of over-collected contributions or assessments and any earnings on investments; or, the immediate collection of all assessments or any portion of such assessments until the group self insurer is deemed by the Chief to be adequately capitalized in accordance with this section;

-(6) An examination and restructuring of the group self insurer's operations, contracts with vendors, and finances by an outside qualified professional acceptable to the Manager ;
+(6) An examination and restructuring of the group self insurer's operations, contracts with vendors, and finances by an outside qualified professional acceptable to the Chief;

-(7) Any other action the Manager may determine appropriate to promptly correct the group's funding deficiency.
+(7) Any other action the Chief may determine appropriate to promptly correct the group's funding deficiency.

-(c) If the plan to achieve prompt correction of the funding deficiency for all claims is not approved by the Manager , the Manager may order the Board of Trustees of the group self insurer to show good cause before the Director why it should not be ordered by the Director to (1) immediately assess the group members for the full amount of the funding deficiency and/or (2) order that any surplus funds distributed to group members during the previous twelve calendar months from the date of discovery of the funding deficiency by the group self insurer be immediately returned to the group self insurer; and/or (3) why the Director should not order the appointment of a conservator or liquidator for the group self insurer.
+(c) If the plan to achieve prompt correction of the funding deficiency for all claims is not approved by the Chief, the Chief may order the Board of Trustees of the group self insurer to show good cause before the Director why it should not be ordered by the Director to (1) immediately assess the group members for the full amount of the funding deficiency and/or (2) order that any surplus funds distributed to group members during the previous twelve calendar months from the date of discovery of the funding deficiency by the group self insurer be immediately returned to the group self insurer; and/or (3) why the Director should not order the appointment of a conservator or liquidator for the group self insurer.

 (d) If the Director determines that actions specified in subsections (b) and (c) of this section will not achieve full funding of all claim liabilities for the group self insurer, the Director may in his or her discretion order that an outside conservator or liquidator, including the Self Insurer's Security Fund, be appointed at the expense of the group self insurer to manage the financial affairs of the group self insurer and to take whatever steps may be necessary in order to return a financially troubled group self insurer to full financial solvency or to liquidate the group's liabilities.